6.3 Preventing early leaving from education and training (ELET)

 National strategy

 The definition of "Early School Leaving", according to Eurostat, includes young people who have completed, at most, the lower cycle of secondary education, are aged 18-24 and are not in an education or training structure.
 This definition is adopted by many European countries, in combination with more specific definitions per country.
-According to the Eurydice Network's report "Tackling Early Leaving from Education and Training in Europe: Strategies, Policies and Measures", the Ministry of Education and Religious Affairs uses other definitions such as "non-completion of compulsory education or the corresponding vocational education or training".
+According to the Eurydice Network's report "Tackling Early Leaving from Education and Training in Europe: Strategies, Policies and Measures", the Ministry of Education, Religious Affairs and Sport uses other definitions such as "non-completion of compulsory education or the corresponding vocational education or training".

 Since the period of education and training of young people has been extended, the term "Not in Education, Employment or Training" (NEET) is introduced, which addresses young people aged 16-29 (which is almost identical with the target age for Greece), who are not in education, training and employment.